duneroadrunner/SaferCPlusPlus/index.md

 [*provisional*]

-Another alternative if you want to return a scope pointer (or any object containing a scope reference) input parameter from a function is to wrap the parameter type with the `rsv::TXScopeReturnableFParam<>` transparent template wrapper when declaring the parameter.
+Another alternative if you want to return a scope pointer (or any object containing a scope reference) function parameter is to (immediately) create a "returnable" version of it using the `rsv::as_a_returnable_fparam()` function.

 Normally the [`return_value()`](#return_value) function wrapper will reject (with a compile error) scope pointers as unsafe return values.
-But if the scope pointer type is wrapped in the `rsv::TXScopeReturnableFParam<>` transparent template wrapper, then it will be accepted as a safe return value.
-Because it's generally safe to return a reference to an object if that reference was passed as an input parameter.
-Well, as long as the object is not a temporary one.
-So unlike with [`rsv::TXScopeFParam<>`](#as_an_fparam), scope reference types wrapped with `rsv::TXScopeReturnableFParam<>` will not enable support for (scope) references to temporaries, as returning a (scope) reference to a temporary could be unsafe even if the reference was passed as a function parameter.
+But the `rsv::as_a_returnable_fparam()` function can be used to (immediately) obtain a "returnable" version of a scope pointer function parameter.
+Because it's generally safe to return a reference to an object if that reference was passed as a parameter.
+Well, as long as the object is not a temporary object.
+So unlike [`rsv::as_an_fparam()`](#as_an_fparam), `rsv::as_a_returnable_fparam()` will not accept scope pointers to temporaries, as returning a (scope) reference to a temporary would be unsafe even if the reference was passed as a function parameter.
 So for scope reference parameters you have to choose between being able to use it as a return value, or supporting references to temporaries.
 (Or neither.)

-In the case of function templates, sometimes you want the parameter types to be auto-deduced, and use of the `rsv::TXScopeReturnableFParam<>` wrapper can interfere with that.
-In those cases you can instead convert parameters to their wrapped type after-the-fact using the `rsv::xscope_as_a_returnable_fparam()` function.
-Note that using this function (or the `rsv::TXScopeReturnableFParam<>` wrapper) on anything other than function parameters is unsafe, and currently there is no compile-time enforcement of this restriction.
+Note that using the `rsv::as_a_returnable_fparam()` function on anything other than local function parameters is unsafe, and currently there is no compile-time enforcement of this restriction.

-`rsv::TReturnableFParam<>` and `rsv::as_a_returnable_fparam()` can be used for situations when the type of the input parameter is itself a template parameter and not necessarily always a scope type or treated as a scope type.

 usage example: